autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/index.md

 ### Naming Convention

-The name of the interface must be `/<component name>/api/<version>/<interface name>`, where `<component name>` is the name of the component.
+The name of the interface must be `/<component name>/api/<interface name>`, where `<component name>` is the name of the component.
 For an AD API component, omit this part and start with `/api`.
-The `<version>` is a major version with `v` such as `v1`.
-This can provide older interfaces for backward compatibility.
 The `<interface name>` is an arbitrary string separated by slashes.
 Note that this rule causes a restriction that the namespace `api` must not be used as a name other than AD API and Component Interface.

 The following are examples of correct interface names for AD API and Component Interface:

-- /api/v1/autoware/state
+- /api/autoware/state
-- /api/v1/autoware/engage
+- /api/autoware/engage
-- /planning/api/v1/route/change
+- /planning/api/route/set
-- /vehicle/api/v1/status
+- /vehicle/api/status

 The following are examples of incorrect interface names for AD API and Component Interface:

-- /api/autoware/state
+- /ad_api/autoware/state
-- /autoware/state
+- /autoware/engage
-- /planning/route/api/v1
+- /planning/route/set/api
-- /vehicle/my_api/v1/status
+- /vehicle/my_api/status

 ### Logging